-That polio is a deadly disease is a given.
+That polio is a deadly disease is well-understood.
 But these facts should help you understand the disease further and make you aware of the importance of polio eradication day.

 - Polio spreads mainly through infected faeces, contaminated water (due to infected human waste), and can even spread from person to person through a cough or sneeze.

 While a person of any age can fall prey to the disease, it mainly affects people with compromised immune systems, pregnant women, and children under the age of 5.